ubitux/archlinuxarm-orangepi_zero/README.md

-This repository can be used to create an ArchLinuxARM image for the OrangePi Zero board.
+This repository can be used to create an ArchLinuxARM image for the NanoPi Neo2 board.

 Dependencies